MESSAGE FROM THE CHAIRMAN

 Film Trusts: Ros Wardall

 Overseas Representatives: Econ Yolima Cipagauta (Latin America), Major General Joe Singh MSS, MSc (Guyana), Professor Terbish (Mongolia), Captain John Hinchliffe (Myanmar), Ato Solomon Behre (Ethiopia), Jill Weir (Canada)

 Registered Office and Charity Number: Mullins Mead, Donhead St Mary, Shaftesbury, Dorset SP7 9DS, Charity Number 267410

 Bankers: Natwest Bank plc, The Commons, Shaftesbury, Dorset SP7 8JY

 Governance and Policies Committee: Neil Laughton, David Zeitlin, Henrietta Thorpe, Gail Lloyd

 Events Committee: Neil Laughton, John Blashford-Snell, Barbara Jeffrey, Trevor Moss, Jane Davis, Nikki Skinner, Henrietta Thorpe

-Explorer Awards Committee: Andrew Mitchell, James Borrell, Ed Cooper, Barry Moss, Nikki Skinner
+Explorer Awards Committee: Andrew Mitchell, James Borrell, Ed Cooper, Barry Moss, Lucy Shepherd, Nikki Skinner

 Finance and Fundraising Committee: Neil Laughton, David Zeitlin, John Blashford-Snell, Peter Felix, Barbara Jeffrey, Jane Davis, Gail Lloyd